1.6 PortalCam Setup and First Scan

 Android

-Download the LCC Scan APK from the XGRIDS link provided with your device (the download link is included on the activation card or provided by your distributor).
+Download the LCC Scan APK from the XGRIDS link provided with your device.
 Enable "Install from unknown sources" in Android security settings before running the APK installer.

 Required Permissions